-The program requirements include earning a minimum of 90 graduate credits, of which a minimum of 78 credits must be taken at the doctoral level at Johns Hopkins University.
+The program requirements include earning a minimum of 72 graduate credits, of which a minimum of 60 credits must be taken at the doctoral level at Johns Hopkins University.
 While the program will be tailored to the specific learning needs of each student, it includes the following coursework components:

-- Research methods and statistics courses (minimum of 18 credit hours) - Core seminars (15 credit hours) - Major and/or minor area electives & readings (minimum of 21 credit hours) - Research and/or teaching credits (18 credit hours) - Dissertation research (18 credit hours)
+- Research methods and statistics courses (minimum of 18 credit hours) - Core seminars (15 credit hours) - Major and/or minor area electives & readings (minimum of 21 credit hours) - Dissertation research (18 credit hours)

-In addition to successfully completing all the coursework requirements, candidates must also satisfy the following program benchmarks: research progress, written and oral comprehensive examinations, dissertation prospectus development and defense, dissertation proposal development and Graduate Board Oral Examination, PhD candidacy, and the dissertation.
-Each student will receive an annual written evaluation from the School of Education's Doctoral Studies Committee detailing his/her progress in meeting the required benchmarks at the end of each spring semester.
+In addition to successfully completing all the coursework requirements, candidates must also satisfy the following program benchmarks: research progress, comprehensive examination, dissertation proposal, Graduate Board Oral Examination, PhD candidacy, and the dissertation defense.
+Students must complete a comprehensive exam after completing two years of study.
+The successful completion of the comprehensive exams allows the student to proceed to the dissertation proposal.
+Each student will receive an annual written evaluation detailing his/her progress in meeting the required benchmarks at the end of each spring semester.

 All School of Education PhD students will devote at least four years to full-time study and research as a resident student.
 This period of time will provide opportunity for full engagement and participation in the academic community and allow students to develop and demonstrate the scholarly capabilities required of the degree.
 The typical program of study is eight semesters, with six semesters devoted to coursework and research/teaching intensive experiences and two semesters devoted primarily to independent dissertation research.
-Students will typically enroll in 12 hours per semester for the first three years of their program and 9 hours per semester during the fourth year of their program, for a total of 90 credit hours.
+Students will typically enroll in a minimum of 9 hours per semester over the entire four year program, for a total of 72 credit hours.
 All students are expected to maintain enrollment as full-time graduate students over the course of the program.
-With the approval of their major adviser and director of the PhD program, students may transfer up to 12 credit hours of previously completed graduate-level coursework to substitute for selected required courses in the program.
+With the approval of their adviser and director of the PhD program, students may petition to transfer up to 12 credit hours of previously completed graduate-level coursework to substitute for selected required courses in the program.

-Typically, each year four-to-eight PhD students will be admitted each year to begin classes in the fall semester.
+Typically, four to eight PhD students will be admitted each year to begin classes in the fall semester.
 The majority of required courses will be delivered on the Baltimore Homewood campus in a face-to-face format, although students may (with approval) enroll in selected elective courses in divisions throughout the university.